 - Reimbursement local travel costs up to 50 euro per month based on receipts for a fulltime traineeship

-At the moment EUROCLIO is accepting applications for trainees for the period September 2017 - January 2018.
-Deadline for applications is 1 June.
+At the moment EUROCLIO is accepting applications for trainees for the period February-July 2018.
+Deadline for applications is 5 November.
 Applications can be sent to Judith Geerling.